informalsystems/quartz/docs/building_apps.md

 The enclave code can then produce a remote attestation of the result, and optionally a zero-knowledge proof (ZKP) of execution.

+For more details on the API and its usage, refer to the crate-level documentation of the core enclave crate.

 [transfers_app]: /examples/transfers